-After more than 15 years in this business, we appreciate how important it is for organisations like yours to have a mechanism in place where valuable information can be channelled to you on an on-going basis.
+After more than 17 years in this business, we appreciate how important it is for organisations like yours to have a mechanism in place where valuable information can be channeled to you on an on-going basis.
 This information could relate to service experiences or to unlawful and inappropriate behaviour by your staff or other stakeholders.

-Be Heard® is the flagship offering of Honey Badger Solutions (Pty) Ltd and, as our vision “Towards the Ethical Workplace” suggests, we provide a range of services which assist in making our country a better place to live and work.
+Be Heard® is the flagship offering of Honey Badger Solutions (Pty) Ltd and, as our vision “An ethical South Africa starts with me” suggests, we provide a range of services which assist in making our country a better place to live and work.

 Be Heard® is much more than just a hotline and we have recently restructured our offerings by introducing a number of innovative and unique features and complimentary services which will ensure that you receive the best possible return on your monthly subscription.